IntelligentAutomationCommunity/Cortex-LivePortal-Branding/README.md

 # LivePortal-Branding
-Flow to allow the LivePortal Logo and main Colour schema to be updated as well as the Support and Contact Us boxes on the landing page.
+Flow to change the branding of the Cortex LivePortal.
+The following items can be altered:
+* The Logo in the left-hand upper corner
+* The Help image in the right-hand upper corner
+* The Background image
+* The default colours can be updated
+* The Landing Page panels can be updated

 This video explains the usage of the LivePortal Branding flow: https://vimeo.com/cortexautomationsoftware/liveportal-branding